jxturtle/vell/README.md

 # vell
-Part II code for basic functionality of code.
+Part II of vell - basic functionality of code.